martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 : `Request-ID` is an 8-bit opaque identifier used to correlate subsequent certificate-related frames with this request.
 The identifier MUST be unique in the session for the sender.

-Algorithm-Count and Algorithms:
-: A list of the hash/signature algorithm pairs that the sender is able to verify, listed in descending order of preference.
-Any certificates provided by the recipient MUST be signed using a hash/signature algorithm pair found in `Algorithms`.
-Each algorithm pair is encoded as a `SignatureAndHashAlgorithm` (see [I-D.ietf-tls-tls13] section 6.3.2.1), and the number of such structures is given by the 16-bit `Algorithm-Count` field, which MUST NOT be zero.

 CA-Count and Certificate-Authorities:
 : `Certificate-Authorities` is a series of distinguished names of